MushuEE/release/hack/rapture/README.md

 ### Validating packages

-Now that `rapture` has successfully complete, we need to verify the packages that were just created.
-This validation can be done on any instance where Kubernetes is not already installed.
+Now that `rapture` has successfully complete, we need to verify the packages that were just published and created correctly.

+To check for publish success, see the [Debian package list][deb-package-list] and [RPM package list][rpm-package-list] for the versions that were just uploaded.

+Download/Install validation can be done on any instance where Kubernetes is not already installed.
 (Ideally, you would want to spin up a new VM to test.)

 **If you are on a system with any of these packages are already installed, you must uninstall them first.**